-There are many other list-topping apps useful for helping nurses manage and increase their workday productivity.
+There are many other quick reference apps for helping nurses manage and increase their workday productivity.
 In turn, this improves patient care and saves money for both the organization and insurance companies over the long-term.
 The use of accurate and efficient apps, such as those listed above, are sure to enhance nurse's already high-value in the health care industry.

 The University of Saint Mary online RN-BSN program is accredited by the Commission on Collegiate Nursing Education1.
 The RN-BSN program online provides a flexible option for nurses wanting to earn their bachelor’s degree while continuing in the nursing profession.
-Founded on five Cs of caring (commitment, conscience, competence, compassion, and confidence), the program emphasizes critical thinking, decision-making, leadership, and communication—all of which prepares advanced nurses to enhance their health care careers.
+Founded on the Five Cs of caring (commitment, conscience, competence, compassion, and confidence), the program emphasizes critical thinking, decision-making, leadership, and communication—all of which prepare advanced nurses to enhance their health care careers.

 1The Bachelor of Science in Nursing program at the University of Saint Mary is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.